-Heat exchangers are used to heat and cool various fluids across a wide spectrum of industries.
-This is especially critical to the power generation and petrochemical industries where fixed equipment reliability is paramount.
-Tubes in heat exchangers made of such materials as austenitic stainless steel and Inconel® are plagued by circumferential cracking, which conventional, single-coil eddy current testing (ECT) cannot reliably detect.
+Heat exchangers are used to heat and cool various fluids in a wide spectrum of industries.
+This is especially critical to the power generation and petrochemical industries, where fixed equipment reliability is paramount.
+Tubes in heat exchangers made of such materials as austenitic stainless steel and INCONEL® are plagued by circumferential cracking, which conventional, single-coil eddy current testing (ECT) cannot detect reliably.

 This application note explores how an innovative probe technology is able to address this challenge.

 Non-ferromagnetic heat exchanger tubing is susceptible to circumferential cracking in the vicinity of the tubesheet.
 These cracks are induced by the localized stress created during the tube-to-tubesheet rolling process.

 Circumferential cracking is very difficult to detect and characterize with standard eddy current bobbin probes, currently the norm in the industry to inspect tubes, because: